MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 ## How do I import AutoCAD models?

-You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the Import Tool to send your models to Microsoft to convert and optimize.
-Whichever method you use, after converting and optimizing the models, you use the Import Tool to import them into Layout.
+You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to send your models to [!include[cc-microsoft](../includes/cc-microsoft.md)] to convert and optimize.
+Whichever method you use, after converting and optimizing the models, you use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to import them into [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
 [Learn more about the Import Tool](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool).

 ## How does the Import Tool process my 3D models?

-If you send your model to Microsoft for converstion and optimization, it’s uploaded to a secure location.
-Microsoft prepares the model using a combination of automated and manual steps.
-Microsoft provides a download link when the model is ready.
+If you send your model to [!include[cc-microsoft](../includes/cc-microsoft.md)] for conversion and optimization, it’s uploaded to a secure location. [!include[cc-microsoft](../includes/cc-microsoft.md)] prepares the model using a combination of automated and manual steps. [!include[cc-microsoft](../includes/cc-microsoft.md)] provides a download link when the model is ready.
 After you download it, your model is deleted from the secure storage area.

 Still need help?
 Try our [user forums](https://community.dynamics.com/365/layout).